 As Mt.
 Whitney’s neighbor Mt.
 Russell often gets overlooked, but this granite giant has dozens of world-class routes to choose from.

-As Mt.
-Whitney’s neighbor Mt.
-Russell often gets overlooked, but this granite giant has dozens of world-class routes to choose from.
 The 3 we list here are arguably the best and are among the best in the range.
 Mt.
 Russell is a mountaineer’s peak with no easy routes to the summit, but all of them are classic.

-The scheduled dates here for the Fishhook Arête and the East Ridge are in a 3-day format, with a minimum of 2 to run.
+The Fishhook Arête and the East Ridge are typically done in a 3-day format.
 Fishhook has a 2:1 maximum guiding ratio and East ridge has a 3:1 max ratio.
 We often climb these routes in 1 and 2 day formats, with prior screening.
 For well-honed climbers, it is reasonable to do all 3 of the routes recommended here in a 2-3 day format.

 Mount Russell is impressive for technical alpine rock climbing.